 After qualifying from the University of Liverpool in 1997 Jeremy completed his house jobs at the Royal Liverpool University Hospital, St Georges, Chelsea and Westminster, St Mary’s and Great Ormond Street Hospitals.

-Jeremy's specialist interests include kidney and pancreas transplantation surgery (deceased donor and live related), vascular access surgery and mainstream vascular surgery.
+Jeremy's specialist interests include kidney and pancreas transplantation surgery (deceased donor and live related), varicose vein surgery, vascular access surgery, lower limb vascular surgery and woundcare.
 In addition he has wide experience in other general surgical conditions and in the management of complex wounds.

 Jeremy was appointed as a Consultant Vascular and Transplant Surgeon at Imperial College Healthcare NHS Trust in 2011.
-He is based primarily at Hammersmith Hospital where he provides a kidney and pancreas transplantation service and has set up a program of vascular access surgery for haemodialysis patients - the first of its kind in West London.
+His NHS base is primarily at the Hammersmith Hospital where he provides a kidney and pancreas transplant service and has set up a program of vascular access surgery for haemodialysis patients - the first of its kind in West London.

 In September 2018, Jeremy was appointed a Training Programme Director, Transplant Surgery for the London Deanery.